 Cara Cara Orange Tree Fruit Characteristics

-Cara Cara oranges have orange peels like other oranges, except they will go back to green if they are stored in a warm place after picking.
+Cara Cara oranges have orange peels like other oranges, but they will return to green if stored in a warm place after picking.
 This usually isn’t a problem, because they are extremely sweet with a cranberry-like aftertaste.
-They are less acidic than other oranges, and they have enticing floral aromas in the juice and fruit.
+They are less acidic than other oranges and have enticing floral aromas in the juice and fruit.

 Cara Cara oranges have so many nutritional advantages over other oranges that we will discuss them in a separate section.
 First, we will give you some essential information about how to grow your own Cara Cara Orange tree.

 In 2021, a few home growers of Cara Cara Orange trees in Austin, Texas were astonished when their plants survived five days and nights below freezing, with some temperatures around 0° and 8 inches of snow that lasted a week.
 These plants survived above the graft line and will continue to bear Cara Cara oranges when they recover.

 Our advice to you, however, would be “do not try this at home.”
 It’s possible that these trees survived because they are a mutation of a mutation (in which case, there will be another variety of Navel Orange Tree out in a few years).
 Most home growers have success with Cara Cara Orange trees in the U.S.D.A.
 Hardiness Zones 8 through 11.
 Zones 12 and 13 are “too tropical” for Cara Cara production, and Zones 7 and colder require growing the tree under glass.
 But any home grower anywhere can grow a Cara Cara Orange Tree indoors with the right preparation.

 See our other post about the Bitter Orange Tree.

 Cara Cara Orange Tree Size and Spacing